Our Rich History

 By 1915, the number of students at St. Louis School topped 200, so the parish began making plans for a new school with seven classrooms and an auditorium as well as a kitchen, dining room, and other auxiliary rooms.
 The new $150,000 building was dedicated on November 25, 1923.

 Over the subsequent 30 years, enrollment swelled to over 350 students, so in 1952 a $120,000 annex was added, complete with a principal’s office and classrooms to accommodate eight grades.
 By the time enrollment reached a record 609 students in 1962, some of the junior high classes were meeting in the newly added (but not completely finished) addition, a $200,000 project that contained six classrooms, two libraries, a science lab, and an audio-visual room.

 In 2000, we completed a $1,000,000 addition that added six more classrooms and a 500-seat gymnasium.
 There are 19 classrooms for students from kindergarten through eighth grade.

 In August of 2007, the St. Louis Parish purchased the former Weigel Funeral Home building to house our new St. Louis Preschool program.
-Today, the preschool offers three classes for students ages 3-5.
+Today, the preschool offers classes for students ages 3-5.